SarthakJShetty/tfn-robot/robot_software_installation.md

-# mixed-media-physical
+# ToolFlowNet Robot Code Setup

-Relevant code for physical mixed media experiments.
-This is a catkin package.
+Relevant code for ToolFlowNet's physical experiments.
+This repository is essentially a catkin package.

 We also need potentially modified versions of the following packages: